Mapping the Customer Experience: 3 Visual Tools for Design & Delivery

 Read Time: 4 minutes

-- Strategic Journey Maps: The Overall Strategy
+- Strategic Journey Map: The Overall B2B Customer Experience Strategy

 - Service Blueprints: The Details of the Digital Transformation for the Customer Experience

 These tools will provide insight into the design while providing the right level of information for the audience and forcing the organization to view the interaction from the customer's point of view.

-Service Blueprints are used to communicate the detailed designs of the customer experience to the project teams, subject matter experts and business units.
-This tool is especially helpful for cross-departmental coordination as it visually depicts both the customer actions and any actions behind the scenes (e.g., hand-offs between employees, system actions, third-party’s actions, etc.).
+Service blueprints are used to communicate the detailed designs of the customer experience to the project teams, subject matter experts, and business areas.
+This customer experience mapping tool is especially helpful for cross-departmental coordination as it visually depicts both the customer actions and any actions behind the scenes (e.g., hand-offs between employees, system actions, third-party’s actions, etc.).

-What's your organization’s Purpose Driven Customer Experience maturity?
+What's your Organization’s Customer Experience Maturity?